 I’ve been in marketing since 1999.
 That pretty much makes me a mom and marketer rolled into one.
-A scary combination used for the good I assure you.
+A scary combination used for the good.

 I grew up: in Silicon Valley long before that name became so popular.
 I played in our great grandparent’s apricot orchards with my sisters when we were kids.
 That happened to be across the street from what became Apple’s campus in Cupertino, Ca. I watched the whole tech evolution and then left when I had enough.

 I got started: working at a flower shop.
 I watched a small business thrive and then die in a few years.
 A valuable experience that set the tone for my career.
 I still love to create beautiful flower arrangements.

 I earned my stripes: working in a crazy marketing department at Extreme Networks in Santa Clara, Ca. I started just after their IPO and before the dot com bust.
 I was the marketing assistant who supported a VP and five directors.
 I had a pager and my cell phone was the size of a small box.
 I thought I hit the big time and had no idea what I was doing!